alinex/node-validator/doc/schema/object.md

 schema.removeUnknown(false) // to remove setting
 ```

-This can also be used with nreference:
+This can also be used with reference:

 ```js
 const ref = new Reference(true)